joelouthan/Theologicus/src/index.md

 <img class="intro-right" src="logo-theologicus.png">

-# Theologicus: The Complete Works in Progress
+# Theologicus: Some Expository Thoughts on the Word of God

 ## The Thought